 - Denial of a dental problem until the pain becomes unbearable

 - Have avoided dental care for years – even decades

 - Experience sweaty palms or find yourself gripping the armrests of the dentist chair

-If any of these sound familiar, then sleep dentistry may be right for you.
-Call Shamblott Family Dentistry today at: 952-935-5599 and schedule your free initial examination and x-ray consultation.
+If any of these sound familiar, then dental sedation or sleep dentistry may be right for you.
+Call Shamblott Family Dentistry today at: 952-935-5599 and schedule your initial examination and x-ray consultation.

 Benefits of Sedation Dentistry…

 - You won’t feel a thing with sedation dentistry or sleep dentistry.
 In fact, sleep dentistry relaxes you enough that you’ll be completely unaware that you are at a dentist office, yet you should be able to go to work the next day.

 - You can catch up on years of putting off trips to the dentist in as little as one or two visits.
 When everything is done, you’ll wake up with little or no memory of the procedure.